NOMA (company): Fight for control

 The company was originally based at 340 Hudson Street in New York City.
 When its lease ended in 1932 it moved to a building owned by Propp at 524 Broadway.
 That building already housed Propp's original Propp Electrical business, which had become a subsidiary of NOMA.
 The company was headquartered there for two years.

 On Propp's death, Henry Hyman, another of the original Haft licensees forming NOMA, took over as president.
 He was also president of his original company, United States Electric Corporation (USEC).
-In 36, NOMA was looking to develop a product similar to one that was already marketed to a competitor but did not have the facilities to do so.
+In 1936, NOMA was looking to develop a product similar to one that was already marketed to a competitor but did not have the facilities to do so.
 NOMA contracted USEC to produce prototypes and a test commercial run and named the product Cheero-lites.
 Many of the prototypes failed, and Cheero-lites did not sell well.
-NOMA withdrew the product form the market.
+NOMA withdrew the product from the market.

 Block, another of the original NOMA constituent owners and still a director of NOMA's board, sued NOMA; Hyman; Propp's estate (executor Bankers Trust and Propp's son Mortimer Propp); and three other directors (Samuel Cohen, Jacob Lunitz and Joseph H. Tuttle).
 He charged them with self-dealing in the lease and the Cheero-lites.
 Shortly thereafter, Sadacca started buying up stock in the company and ousted Hyman.
 Under Sadacca's leadership, NOMA, a co-defendant, worked to support the plaintiffs.

 The judge in the case, J. Bernstein, determined that there was no self-dealing, and the action was designed to harass the defendants as Sadacca's brother Henri was trying to wrest control of NOMA from the individual defendants; Henri Sadacca gained control in early 1939, which is when the dormant lawsuit was pursued vigorously.
 Bernstein stated that both causes for action were approved by the company directors, including Block; the lease was beneficial to NOMA, at a fair price, saving the company money, and consolidating operations; while the Cheero-lite product development was proposed independent of USEC, did not make USED money, and any defects or lack of sales were ordinary for new products.